sugitou/Dissertation-workspace/Readme.md

 # Workspace Repository

-This repository contains a collection of auxiliary Python scripts created in support of my MSc dissertation project on **Video Editing using Diffusion Models**.
+This repository contains supplementary materials and Python scripts created in support of my MSc dissertation project on **Video Editing using Diffusion Models**.
-The scripts are not intended as a complete framework, but rather as standalone utilities that facilitated different stages of the research workflow.
+It includes both code utilities and reference data used throughout the research workflow.

 ## Contents

-The scripts are broadly grouped into three categories:
+The repository is broadly organised into the following categories:

 1. **Preprocessing scripts**
    - Utilities for preparing and organising datasets.